saigorupati/ColonistResourceTracker/README.md

 ## How It Works

+- Explorer parses the game transaction log in Colonist.io to keep track of which player has which resources.
+No data is used to determine this that isn't clearly visible in the game.
 - The script listens to in-game chat messages to detect resource changes.
 - It parses messages for trades, thefts, discards, Monopoly, and other events.
 - Player resource counts are updated in real-time based on parsed events.